Preparing For An Earthquake A Complete Preparedness Checklist

 Home Preparedness

-When the earthquake happens, shut off the utility services of the home.
-Train each family member to turn off the electricity, gas, and water outlets.
+When the earthquake occurs, turn off the home's utility services and ask each family member to turn off the electricity, gas, and water outlets.

-For more information, consult the local utilities near the area.
-Turn off all the water sources on the premises by locating the water meter box.
+For more information, consult the local utilities.
+Locate the water meter box and turn off all the water sources on the premises.

 One can find a valve that looks like the gas meter valve inside the meter box.
 Turn it in the same direction as one does in the gas meter.

-Meanwhile, do turn off the gas if the emergency exits.
-If it needs to be restored, have a professional do it instead.
+Meanwhile, turn off the gas if the emergency exits.
+If the gas needs to be restored, have a professional do it instead.

 Familiarize the Earthquake Drill